gholler-sopra/hydrator-plugins/database-plugins/docs/Database-batchsource.md

 ## Properties
-**Reference Name:** The name used to uniquely identify this sink for lineage, annotating metadata, etc.
+**Reference Name:** This field is used to assign a name to this sink to uniquely identify it for lineage, annotating metadata, etc.

-**Plugin Name:** The name of the JDBC plugin to use.
+**Plugin Name:** This field is used to enter the name of the JDBC plugin to be used.
 This is the value of the 'name' key defined in the JSON file for the JDBC plugin.

 **Plugin Type:** The type of JDBC plugin to use.
 This is the value of the 'type' key defined in the JSON file for the JDBC plugin.
 Defaults to 'jdbc'.